 Books are primarily made up of white paper and black text.
 This is therefore the standard way humanity has learned to read printed materials.
 When computers first hit the mainstream they shipped with monochrome displays, so many of us had a first experience with green text on a black background.
 Boy, did that suck.
 Thankfully color monitors soon took over.

 When the Web started evolving into the place we know today, many sites took a weird and wacky approach to design.
 Garish color schemes and flashing text were all the rage.
 Thankfully we once again moved on, and most of the Web now follows a very careful and considered design line which sees usability and readability given precedent over a visual style meant to stun, but more likely to cause epilepsy.

-While colors other than black and white are superior in lots of cases (television and movies for starters), for text-based media such as most websites, black and white rule.
+While colors other than black and white are superior in lots of cases (movies for starters), for text-based media such as most websites, black and white rule.
 It isn’t hard to see why.
 Black on white works.
 You can see the text clearly without anything else distracting your field of vision.

 As the majority of the Web has adopted this sensible stance, when a web user hits a site which has taken the opposing stance, it’s very noticeable.
 The eyes take some time to adjust to the light writing and dark background, while the brain struggles to comprehend why anyone would do such a thing.

 Perhaps if every site employed a dark background, things wouldn’t be so bad, but since light backgrounds are the standard the odd exception looks terrible.

 So, the majority of website with dark backgrounds completely suck.
 But they don’t necessarily have to suck as much as they currently do.
 Those who are responsible for designing, building, and maintaining websites with dark backgrounds could and should try harder.